-Carbohydrate is a food nutrient that is often associated with the Mexican cuisine.
+Carbohydrate is a food nutrient that is often associated with Mexican cuisine.

-There is an overflowing menu of delicious dishes loaded with rice, beans, maize, potatoes, chips, among many others.
-And no matter what you do, these food will always be loaded by calories.
+There is an overflowing menu of delicious dishes loaded with rice, beans, maize, potatoes and chips, among many others.
+And no matter what you do, this food will always be loaded with calories.

-While carbohydrates are essential nutrients needed by the body, too much of these may spell trouble for people with diabetes.
+While carbohydrates are essential nutrients needed by the body, too many of these may spell trouble for people with diabetes.

 So with this situation, there is some sort of conundrum that comes in place.
 Is Mexican food good for diabetics?
 Or should this cuisine be totally avoided?